Pueblo peoples: Cultural practices

 Anthropologists have studied Pueblo peoples extensively and published various classifications of their subdivisions.
 In 1950, Fred Russell Eggan contrasted the peoples of the Eastern and Western Pueblos, based largely on their subsistence farming techniques.
 The Western or Desert Pueblos of the Zuni and Hopi specialize in dry farming, compared to the irrigation farmers of the Eastern or River Pueblos.
-Both groups cultivate mostly maize (corn), but squash and beans have also been staple Pueblo foods all around the region.
+Both groups cultivate mostly corn (maize), but squash and beans have also been staple Pueblo foods all around the region.

 In 1954, Paul Kirchhoff published a division of Pueblo peoples into two groups based on culture.
 The Hopi, Zuni, Keres and Jemez each have matrilineal kinship systems: children are considered born into their mother's clan and must marry a spouse outside it, an exogamous practice.
 They maintain multiple kivas for sacred ceremonies.
 Their creation story tells that humans emerged from the underground.
 They emphasize four or six cardinal directions as part of their sacred cosmology, beginning in the north.
 Four and seven are numbers considered significant in their rituals and symbolism.
-In contrast, the Tanoan-speaking Puebloans (other than Jemez) have a patrilineal kinship system, with children considered born into their father's clan.
+In contrast, the Tanoan-speaking Pueblos (other than Jemez) have a patrilineal kinship system, with children considered born into their father's clan.
 They practice endogamy, or marriage within the clan.
 They have two kivas or two groups of kivas in their pueblos.
 Their belief system is based in dualism.
 Their creation story recounts the emergence of people from underwater.
 They use five directions, beginning in the west.
 Their ritual numbers are based on multiples of three.